mikedilger/rust-uefi64/README.md

 # rust-uefi64

+NOTE:  The author has stopped work on this crate, as it turned out, in his case, he did not need it.

 This crate is for supporting UEFI applications such as bootloaders and operating systems.

-THIS IS EARLY DAYS, and in particular I have not tested or otherwise used this crate yet myself!

 ### Links